 Go to Home Page

-Raspberry Ridge will be offering day programs only in their new location in Almonte and at the old location (new management) in Newburgh.
+Raspberry Ridge offers day camp programs in their newest location in Almonte, and at the old location (with Megan Binkley) in Newburgh.

-We have over 20 school horses and ponies, most of which we have raised ourselves.
+We have about 20 school horses and ponies, at Almonte, many of which we have raised ourselves.
 They range from small ponies to large Warmbloods and Thoroughbreds, and lovely horses in between.

 Our camps are an experience to remember, and have (when we offered overnight camp) attracted campers from all over the world (including China, Korea, England, France, the Middle East, Holland, the U.S., Argentina, Germany, Australia, Iceland...)
 Horses aren't just part of our camp, the are our camp.
 We have classes for beginner up to riders who are competing on the show circuit.